CoMakery/comakery-app/README.md

 ## Deleting a project

-If you want to completely remove all trace of project `p` (be careful):
+If you want to completely remove all traces of project `p` (be careful):

 ```ruby
 p.award_types.each{|t| t.awards.destroy_all}